 Modern Orthodox synagogue Ner Yisrael has introduced a rabbinic internship, reportedly the first of its kind in the Hendon-based community.

-The independent synagogue, which includes over 350 families, will welcome couple Simcha and Nadia Morris into a hands-on partnership under the experienced leadership of Dayan Eliezer and Rebbetzin Aviva Zobin.
+The independent shul, which has over 350 families, will welcome couple Simcha and Nadia Morris under the experienced mentorship of Dayan Eliezer and Rebbetzin Aviva Zobin.

-As interns, Simcha and Nadia will receive both halachic and pastoral mentoring from the Dayan and Rebbetzin.
-They will also be tasked with organising events, giving sermons and teaching.
+As interns, Simcha and Nadia will receive both halachic and pastoral mentoring from Dayan and Rebbetzin Zobin.
+They will also be tasked with organising events, giving sermons, and teaching.
 The two-way model intends to foster future rabbinic leadership while contributing to Ner Yisrael’s communal life.

-London-born couple Simcha and Nadia have been thoroughly involved in Jewish studies.
-Both received education in the United Kingdom and Israel.
-Simcha is currently studying for semicha at the Rabbinic Training Academy, while Nadia Morris teaches on the Hasmonean Midrasha programme.
+London-born couple Simcha and Nadia were educated in the UK and Israel.
+While Simcha is undergoing rabbinical training, Nadia Morris teaches on the Hasmonean Midrasha programme.

 “My wife and I are delighted to be joining such a vibrant and warm community,” said Simcha.
 “We also feel honoured by the opportunity to gain experience from Dayan and Rebbetzin Zobin.”